 Another letter refers to the author seeing "a growing black middle class driving smart cars, and poor whites cleaning windshields for tips and begging at crossroads."
 Isn't equality wonderful?
 In a sense this is progress, though not in the sense of the "heartened" letter-writers - it lays the basis for the possibility of collaboration between poor whites and poor blacks, impossible under apartheid, and indeed, there have been instances of whites joining in the stone-throwing.
 However, it would be dangerous to be determinist about this.
-Should a more significant social movement start to develop, it's clear that the ANC is prepared to use anti-white racism to impose a divide and rule, even, if necessary, using a Mugabe-type demagogy.
-It's well-known that rich whites continue to operate racist criteria whenever they sell homes with land: in rural areas racism is a deeply entrenched reality - black labourers have been murdered, tortured or shot at, often for the mildest of supposed infractions.
-The ruling class could try to recuperate the very real anger of blacks under the title of the "Third Force."
+Should a more significant social movement start to develop, it's among exiles in Botswana, Lesotho and Swaziland, the bidding of the old league nationalist-Stalinists have largely fallen on deaf ears.
+Unfortunately not so the pretensions of the careerists who were one-time leaders of the SSRC and who now parade under the title of the "Third Force."
 There are many exiled students who seem quite contented to submit to the spectacle of their self-styled leadership and titillate themselves with the memory of their past participation in the struggle.
 Too bad for those in search of a shepherd that the hunt for a vanguard party will only find a fleeting shadow.